 18 Wheeler Wreck Resulting in Cervical Fusion and Neck Surgery: Albuquerque Trucking Accident Lawyer

 In any type of motor vehicle collision, your neck and spine is very vulnerable to injury.
 Even with the best safety equipment such as side-impact curtains, strong seatbelts, and contouring seats, your back is still very vulnerable to serious injury.
 This is especially true of your neck, which is the cervical portion of your spine, and is always susceptible to whiplash injuries.
 It should be no surprise that 18 wheeler wrecks are more likely to cause significant harm to your neck and cervical spine.
 One such injury that our Albuquerque trucking accident lawyer frequently sees is a cervical fusion, which is type of surgery with devastating and debilitating effects.

-Here at the Caruso Law Offices, P.C., our Albuquerque trucking accident lawyer knows not only the applicable law necessary to prove your case, but also the applicable medicine necessary to establish your damages.
+Here at the NM Truck Accident Attorneys, our Albuquerque trucking accident lawyer knows not only the applicable law necessary to prove your case, but also the applicable medicine necessary to establish your damages.
 A cervical fusion is a type of very serious injury which requires a lawyer to have a significant amount of medical knowledge in order to explain to the judge and jury what your injuries are and why you should be entitled to certain compensation.
 Trust in our law firm to do just that for you.
 Call to schedule a FREE consultation by dialing (505) 883-5000.

 What is a Cervical Fusion After an 18 Wheeler Wreck